StefanJohnsen/TriangulateOBJ/README.md

 A lightweight, header-only file that converts all polygons in a Wavefront OBJ file to triangles.

 ### Sample console application
-This repository houses a header-only library with comprehensive features.
 We've developed a console application for a practical demonstration of its usage.
 This sample application is found in the [TriangulateOBJ-App](https://github.com/StefanJohnsen/TriangulateOBJ-App) repository.
 It serves as a guide on integrating and utilising the functions provided by our header-only file.

 ### Intended Users